 You do make some trade-offs to get the weight that low, of course.
-DIY upgrades will be difficult on the GS63VR, and the build quality is definitely less sturdy than what you'll find on Alienware’s 10-series laptops.
+DIY upgrades are difficult on the GS63VR, and the build quality is less sturdy than that of Alienware’s 10-series laptops.
 Adding to the list of potential negatives are the GS63VR’s display, which has muted colors and doesn’t get very bright, as well as the weak audio subsystem.

 Despite its drawbacks, the MSI GS63VR Stealth is still a 15.6-inch, four-pound laptop that can play the newest games at 1920x1080 with settings at or near Ultra.
-If you opt for it, you can finally have portability and performance at the same time.
+It’ll allow you to finally have portability and performance at the same time.

 [$2,099 MSRP as reviewed]